LaunchCodeEducation/intro-to-web-dev-curriculum/content/assignments/scrabble-scorer/scoring-algorithms/_index.md

 Your job here is to write two other scoring algorithms for the Scrabble player.

-1. `simpleScore`: Define a function that takes a word as a parameter and returns a numerical score.
+1. `simpleScorer`: Define a function that takes a word as a parameter and returns a numerical score.
 Each letter within the word is worth 1 point.
-1. `vowelBonusScore`: Define a function that takes a word as a parameter and returns a score.
+1. `vowelBonusScorer`: Define a function that takes a word as a parameter and returns a score.
 Each vowel within the word is worth 3 points, and each consonant is worth 1 point.